DIY Laundry Detergent

 Will Borax take the smell out of my clothes?

-Borax works by absorbing the smells and odors in our clothes, so yes, it will take out many unpleasant smells.
+Borax works by absorbing the smells and odors in our clothes, so yes, it will take out many unpleasant smells as it does its part to remove stains.

-Yes, it’s very good for your laundry.
-When added to your wash it will help brighten and whiten your clothes, especially bright-colored items.
+Yes, it’s perfect for your laundry.
+Adding to your wash will help brighten and whiten your clothes, especially bright-colored items.

 How many boxes of Borax, Super Washing Soda, and Fels-Naptha soap bars fill a one-gallon jar?

-This is a little tricky, I used one box of Borax, One box of Super Washing Soda, and 5 bars of Fels-Naptha soap bars.
+This is a little tricky, and I used one box of Borax, One box of Super Washing Soda, and 5 bars of Fels-Naptha soap bars.
 I had a little bit of the product left in each box.
-I will save it for the next batch.
-It will never be exactly an even number of boxes and soap bars to fill a one-gallon jar.
+I’ll save it for the next batch.
+It will never be an even number of boxes and soap bars to fill a one-gallon jar.

 How do I store these products in a humid area?